CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 ## Configure the Time Series Database on the NetQ Server

 1. From the NetQ server, add the OTel endpoint of your time series database (TSDB).
 Replace `text-tsdb-endpoint` and `text-tsdb-endpoint-url` with the name and IP address of your TSDB, respectively.
 Include the `export true` option to begin exporting data immediately.
-You can optionally set `security-mode` to `secure` to enable TLS.
+You can optionally set `security-mode` to `tls` to enable TLS.

 ```
 nvidia@netq-server:~$ netq add otlp endpoint tsdb-name <text-tsdb-endpoint> tsdb-url <text-tsdb-endpoint-url> [export true | export false] [security-mode <text-mode>]